gislab-npo/gislab/system/host_vars/README.txt

 Directory for host specific configuration.
+Create 'gislab_vagrant' configuration file here, if using local Vagrant provider.
+It will be automatically loaded by Vagrant.